riyaaaa19/SheCare-AI/README.md

 npm start
 ```
 - The frontend will run at `http://localhost:3000`.
-- Make sure the backend is running for full functionality.
+- ⚠️Ensure the backend server is running for full app functionality.

-## Environment Variables
-- `DATABASE_TYPE`: Database backend (default: sqlite)
-- `SECRET_KEY`: Secret for JWT signing (keep this private!)
-- `GOOGLE_API_KEY`: Google Gemini API key for chatbot (keep this private!)

 ## Authentication
 - JWT tokens are used for all protected endpoints.
-- The frontend stores the token in `localStorage` as `token`.
+- JWT tokens are issued upon login and stored in localStorage as token.
-- All API requests to protected endpoints must include:
+- All protected API calls must include the token in headers:

   ```
   Authorization: Bearer <token>
   ```